 Have you ever thought it would be nice to work out what the most optimal outcome is from your scenario analysis work that you’re doing inside of Power BI?
 In this tutorial, I show you exactly how you can discover this and also include sensitivity analysis techniques to your what-if parameter and scenario analysis work.

 Tag: DAX formula

-In this example, I wanted to analyse something really practical.
-I wanted to work out the total sales of my top 3 salespeople based in any region.
+In this blog, I showcase ranking DAX measures to analyse something really practical and get amazing insights inside Power BI.
+It’s to work out the total sales of my top 3 salespeople based in any region.
 A really interesting insight, right?
-It might seem relatively intuitive but actually implementing this inside of Power BI is not that easy.
-You need to understand how to
+It might seem relatively intuitive, but actually implementing this inside of Power BI is